andreas-ka/bigfoot-rage/README.md

 ## Design and Features:
 - The whole design is based on the 80s/90s video game vibe.
 The colourful terminal and the bigfoot background image add a nice touch.
 ![Screenshot](/assets/images/website_landing_page.png)
 - Feature 1 is the button that starts the game.
-Easily visible.
+Easily visible, inverts colors when hover and changes cursor to a pointer.
 ![Screenshot](/assets/images/bigfoot_runprogram.png)
 - Feature 2 is a footer with links to the creator's LinkedIn and GitHub repository.
 ![Screenshot](/assets/images/bigfoot_footer.png)